AlanInTsukuba/name-gender-ja/index.md

 <a id="MullerEtAl2019">Müller, Daniel, Pratiksha Jain, and Yieh-Funk Te.
 (2019)</a> "Augmenting data quality through high-precision gender categorization."
 Journal of Data and Information Quality (JDIQ) 11(2):1-18. doi:10.1145/3297720

+<a id="ONeill1972">O'Neill, P.G.
+(1972)</a> Japanese Names: A Comprehensive Index by Characters and Readings.
+John Weatherhill, New York and Tokyo.

-<a id="ParkYoon2007">Park, Seong-Bae, and Hee-Geun Yoon (2007)</a>"Determining the Gender of Korean Names for Pronoun Generation."
+<a id="ParkYoon2007">Park, Seong-Bae, and Hee-Geun Yoon (2007)</a> "Determining the Gender of Korean Names for Pronoun Generation."
 International Journal of Computer Science and Engineering 1.4 (2007): 226-30. [accessed 20 August 2021] https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.192.8977&rep=rep1&type=pdf

 <a id="ShangEtal2021">Shang, Yuanyuan, Gunnar Sivertsen, Zhe Cao, and Lin Zhang (2021)</a> “Gender Differences in Research Focused on the Sustainable Development Goal of Gender Equality.”
 SocArXiv.
 November 1. [accessed 14 November 2021] https://doi.org/10.31235/osf.io/3fapz.